 Headaches are one of the most common complaints that we see at our office.
-Headaches come after neck and back pain.
 Although there are many causes of headaches we have found that many different types of headaches originate from mechanical problems in the neck.
 Some headaches such as migraine and cluster headaches are related to vascular problems.
-These often include nausea and/or vomiting and can be quite disabling and require rest in a dark, quiet place sometimes for a half or a whole day.
+These types of headaches often include nausea and/or vomiting and can be quite disabling and require rest in a dark, quiet place.
 Other headaches can be categorized as “tension” headaches.
 These usually result from tightness in the muscles in the neck and upper back caused from stress, work, lack of sleep, sinusitis, trauma such as whiplash, and others.
-Pain can be felt in the upper neck or the back of the head as well as in the frontal, sinus region, top or sides of the head.
-It can vary from a throbbing pain to an ache to just a constant pain.
+Pain can be felt in the upper neck or the back of the head as well as in the frontal/sinus region, top or sides of the head.
+It can vary from a throbbing pain to an ache to just constant pain.

-So “how does chiropractic work?”
-To answer this, let’s first discuss what we do when the headache patient comes in.
-First, the history is very important!
-Here, we’ll ask “how/when did the headaches start.
-This may glean the actual cause of headaches such as a car accident or injury of some sort.
+So “how does chiropractic help headaches?”
+To answer this, let’s first discuss what we do when a patient comes in with a headache.
+First, we take a very thorough history.
+This narrows down the actual cause of headaches, such as a car accident, bad posture, or other reason.

-Next, we’ll ask about activities that increase or create the headache, which gives us ideas of how we might help manage the headache patient.
-For example, when certain activities precipitate the onset of a headache, we will modify the workstation and/or give specific exercises on a regular schedule to keep the neck tension under control.
-When information gathered about what decreases or helps the neck pain and headaches, we will recommend treatments often that can be done at home such as a home traction unit.
-This would be suggested if we are told that “…pulling on my neck feels great!”
-The quality of pain (throbbing = vascular, ache and tightness = neck), intensity of pain (0-10 pain scale), and timing (worse in the morning vs. evening) help us track change after treatment is rendered, usually gathered once a month.
+Next, we’ll ask about activities that increase or create the headache, which gives us ideas of how we might help manage the headache.
+For example, when certain activities precipitate the onset of a headache, we will give recommendations to modify the workstation and/or give specific exercises on a regular schedule to keep the neck tension under control.
+We will recommend treatments that can be done at home such as a home traction unit, stretches, moist heat/ ice, etc. This would be suggested if we are told that “…pulling on my neck feels great!”
+The quality of pain (throbbing = vascular, ache and tightness = neck), intensity of pain (0-10 pain scale), and timing (worse in the morning vs. evening) help us manage headaches and figure out which type of treatment is best for each patient.